bhavish95/java_mini_project_using_GUI/README.md

 # java_mini_project_using_GUI
-I develop the small project  by using the java programming  as my mini project in my one the semester by using GUI make stack and queue with the help of linklist and perform the operations on stack and queues.
+I develop a small project by using Java programming as my mini project in one of my semesters by using GUI to make stack and queue with the help of linked list and perform the operations on stack and queues.